• Menu About Connective

 5. Measurable success: Can we measure whether this decision worked?

-When a designer can answer all five questions with specific evidence, you’re looking at strategic design.
+When a designer can answer all five questions with specific evidence, you’re looking at research-driven design.
 When they can’t, you’re looking at guesswork dressed up as professionalism.

-Use this framework to evaluate any design decision, whether you’re working with us or someone else.
-Strategic thinking should be provable, not just claimed.
+Use this framework whether you’re working with us or someone else.
+The thinking should be provable, not just claimed.

 How to tell a strategist from a salesperson

-The difference between strategic design and template work becomes obvious when you know what questions to ask and what answers reveal real thinking.
+The difference between research-driven design and template work becomes obvious when you know what questions to ask and what answers reveal real thinking.

 The questions that reveal everything